San Diego Housing Market News and Analysis

 Submitted by Rich Toscano on November 19, 2020 - 10:01pm

-I wanted to being by noting this article from the great Calculated Risk.
+I wanted to begin by noting this article from the great Calculated Risk.
 It discusses the relationship between months-of-inventory and short-term price changes, and includes a scatter graph between the two.
 It was this idea from CR that inspired the San Diego version that's become central to the monthly updates here:

 (To quickly explain this graph: the red line is the monthly change in the SD Case-Shiller index; the blue line is months of inventory, but inventory is inverted to make the relationship more clear).